zpaolo11x/Arcadeflow-AM-Theme/README.md

 If your list is sorted by year the year will appear instead of the letter.
 You can go "DOWN" from the altest row to enter a "large jumps" scrolling mode.

-*Snaps aspect ratio*

-Arcadeflow requires that the aspect ratio of the snapshots is 4:3 or 3:4 depending on the game orientation, it will not correct the snapshot aspect ratio and won't look good otherwise.
-You can resize your snapshots using batch processing software like xnview, don't use bilinear or lanzcos scaling but just "nearest neighbor" if you want to keep the file size small.

-*Blurred background (replaced by sahders)*

-The blurred background is not calculated from the snaps: you need to batch process your snapshots and create a custom art category in attract mode called  "blur".
-What I do is:

-- resize the snaps to 640x480
-- crop a 480x480 central portion
-- resize to 32x32
-- apply 1 gaussian blurs 9x9 pixels wide

-This results in a very smooth yet fast to load blurred background.
-I prepared some xnview scripts you can use for the conversion.

-*Blurred title shadows (replaced by shaders)*

-You can add a attract mode art category called "logoblur" and use the provided xnview script to generate new artworks for blurred shadows to be placed under the title

 * Game options*

-- "Snaps aspect ratio" : Chose wether you want cropped, square snaps or horizontal and vertical snaps depending on game orientation
+GENERAL
 - "Context Menu Button" : Setup the button to use to recall game info and actions context menu
-- "Theme Color" : Setup theme color
-- "Blurred Logo Shadow" : Use blurred logo artwork shadow (works only in layout_noshader.nut)
+- "Rows in horizontal layout" : Number of rows to use in 'horizontal' mode
+- "Rows in vertical layout" : Number of rows to use in 'vertical' mode
+- "Screen rotation" : Select a persistent screen rotation option
+- "Frosted glass" : Add a frosted glass effect for menu backgrounds

+THUMBNAILS
+- "Aspect ratio" : Chose wether you want cropped, square snaps or horizontal and vertical snaps
+- "Glow effect" : Add a glowing halo around the selected game thumbnail
+- "Video thumbs" : Enable video overlay on snapshot thumbnails
-- "Smooth gradient snap" : Fades the artwork behind the game logo to its average color
+- "Color gradient" : Fades the artwork behind the game logo to its average color
-- "Enable New Game Indicator" : Games not played are marked with a glyph
+- "New Game Indicator" : Games not played are marked with a glyph

+BACKDROP
+- "Overlay Color" : Setup theme luminosity overlay
 - "Custom Background Image" : Insert custom background art path
+- "Background snap" : Add a faded game snapshot to the background
+- "Animate background snap" : Animate video on background

+LOGO
+- "Enable splash logo" : Enable or disable the AF start logo
+- "Custom splash logo" : Chose a custom picture as splash logo

+SEARCH
 - "Search string entry method" : Use keyboard or on-screen keys to enter search string
 - "Immediate search" : Live update results while searching

-- "Enable AF splash logo" : Enable or disable the AF start logo
-- "Custom AF splash logo" : Chose a custom picture as splash logo
-- "Rows in horizontal layout" : Number of rows to use in 'horizontal' mode
-- "Rows in vertical layout" : Number of rows to use in 'vertical' mode
+HISTORY
 - "History.dat" : History.dat location
 - "Index Clones" : Set whether entries for clones should be included in the index.
 - "Generate Index" : Generate the history.dat index now (this can take some time)

 ** Previous versions history **

+*v 2.5*

+- Added a new option to toggle screen rotation permanently

 *v 2.4*